Super Bowl III: Aftermath

 The Colts and Orioles would achieve redemption the following year with the Orioles winning the 1970 World Series over the Cincinnati Reds.
-Four months later, the Colts defeated the Dallas Cowboys 16-13 in Super Bowl V.
+Four months later, the Colts defeated the Dallas Cowboys 16–13 in Super Bowl V.

 This was also the last postseason victory for the Jets until they beat the Cincinnati Bengals in the 1982–83 playoffs.

+Earl Morrall's performance has been rated as one of the worst in Super Bowl history, going 6-17 for 71 yards passing with 3 interceptions in 3 quarters of play and no points, including one interception thrown on the final play of the first half, with wide receiver Jimmy Orr wide open in the end zone.
+This was in sharp contrast to his performance during the regular season in which he was awarded MVP.

 In his 1983 autobiography and in subsequent media interviews, Colts lineman Bubba Smith alleged that the game had been rigged to allow the Jets to win so the NFL–AFL merger would proceed smoothly.
-Smith (who died in 2011) never offered evidence to support his claims, and his charges were never corroborated by anyone.
+Smith (who died in 2011) never offered conclusive evidence to support his claims, and his charges were never corroborated by anyone.
 His old coach Don Shula flatly rejected them, accusing Smith of making them up to sensationalize his book, stating "The way I recall that Super Bowl is that everyone missed everybody all day long, including Bubba."

 Baltimore defensive back Bobby Boyd, who retired after the Super Bowl to join the Colts coaching staff, remained bitter about the Super Bowl loss for the rest of his life.
 In a 2010 interview, he said "I had nightmares about it for a long time.
 Many a time, I'd wake up thinking, 'Why didn't we try this or that?'
 Then I'd get up, angry, drink a Coke, watch TV to calm down and then try to go back to sleep."
 Eventually, he said, the dreams stopped, "but I'll be thinking about that game to the day I die."
 He died in 2017.